Alternative Folk Rock Singer/songwriter

-"If you made your opinion of me based on my music alone, you would probably think I was a really angry or mean person.
-I'm really not.
-I love to laugh and joke around a lot.
-I just tend to write when I'm angry or upset.
-Writing has always been an outlet for me.
-I don't usually write when I'm happy.
-So that's why a lot of my songs have swears in them."
-She laughs.
+"If you were to make your opinion of me based solely on my music, you would probably think I was a really angry or mean person.
+Which I'm not.
+I love to laugh, and joke around.
+I just tend to write when I'm angry or upset, which is why you might hear a swear or two in some of my songs," she laughs.

 Ivy and Aaron are currently in the studio working on her first EP.
-It should be out by the end of this year.
-With hopes of the second one to be out by the end of next year.
+It will have 7 songs, and should be ready for release early next year.

 - Ivy Venin